 The doctor will examine you and ask questions such as:

-- What other symptoms do you have (such as blood in stool, fever)?
+- What other health problems do you have or have had in the past?

 Tests that may be done include: